static-neurotoxin/S.B.-Tiny-Basic-6809/article.md

 used as direct commands except the following three; they can only be used as direct commands and not as part of a statement:

-* `RUN` will start to execute the program starting at the lowest state­ment number.
+* `RUN` will start to execute the program starting at the lowest statement number.
 * `LIST` will print out all the statements in numerical order.
 * `LIST 120` will print out all the statements in numerical order starting at statement 120.
 `NEW` will delete all statements.

 Abbreviation and blanks.
-You may use blanks freely, ex­cept that numbers, command keywords, and function names can not have embedded blanks.
+You may use blanks freely, except that numbers, command keywords, and function names can not have embedded blanks.

 You may truncate all command keywords and function names and follow them by a period. `P.`, `PR.`, `PRI.`, and